peerless2012/libass-android/lib_ass_media/README.md

 # ASS Media
-lib_ass_media is a media3 extend library for libass.
+A media3 extend library for libass.

 App use media3 can use this module to add ass for your player.